City of the Spider Queen: Reception

+City of the Spider Queen won the 2002 Origins Award for Best Role-Playing Adventure.
+At the 18th Chesley Awards, Todd Lockwood won "Best Gaming-Related Illustration" for his "Spider Queen" piece in City of the Spider Queen.
+James Voelpel, from mania.com, commented: "City of the Spider Queen is an excellent addition to anyone's Forgotten Realms campaign or with modifications, any Dungeons and Dragons 3rd Edition game."
 Dungeon Master for Dummies lists City of the Spider Queen as one of the ten best 3rd edition adventures.

-James Voelpel from mania.com commented: "City of the Spider Queen is an excellent addition to anyone's Forgotten Realms campaign or with modifications, any Dungeons and Dragons 3rd Edition game."

-City of the Spider Queen won the 2002 Origins Award for Best Role-Playing Adventure.